Phantonia/Krypton/spec/2_LexicalStructure.md

 A real literal represents a real number.
 It obeys the following rules:

 - It consists only of digits 0 to 9, except:
 - It has to contain exactly one dot character `.` to represent the decimal point.
-If it lacks it, it is not a real but an integer literal
+If it lacks it, it is not a real but an integer literal.
+The dot may not be the first or last character.
 - It may also have the underscores as described under Integer literals.
 However, these underscores are not allow directly before or directly after the decimal point.

 These are examples of valid real literals: